Wopke Hoekstra

+Wopke Bastiaan Hoekstra ([ˈʋɔpkə ˈbɑstijaːn ˈɦukstraː]; born 30 September 1975) is a Dutch politician of the Christian Democratic Appeal (CDA) who serves as European Commissioner for Climate, Net Zero and Clean Growth in the second von der Leyen commission.

+Following a corporate career and a decade in the Dutch Senate and House of Representatives, Hoekstra served as Minister of Finance in the third Rutte cabinet from 2017 to 2022 and Leader of the Christian Democratic Appeal (CDA) from 2020 to 2023.
+In January 2022, he became second Deputy Prime Minister of the Netherlands and Minister of Foreign Affairs in the fourth Rutte cabinet.
+Hoekstra left the cabinet in September 2023 to succeed Frans Timmermans as European Commissioner for Climate Action in the first von der Leyen commission, and he stayed in his role when the second von der Leyen Commission was inaugurated in December 2024.

 Early life

-Hoekstra was born in Bennekom, Gelderland, and studied law at Leiden University from 1994 and obtained his LLM degree in 2001.
+Hoekstra was born in Bennekom, Gelderland.
+He studied law at Leiden University from 1994 and obtained his LLM degree in 2001.
 He also studied history at this university for one year, in which he received a propaedeutic diploma in 1997.
-During his student days in Leiden he was president of the fraternity Minerva.
-He furthermore studied law and international politics in Rome in 2000, and obtained an MBA degree at INSEAD in Fontainebleau and Singapore in 2005.
+During his student years in Leiden he was president of the fraternity Minerva.
+Hoekstra took elective courses in law and economics at LUISS in Rome in 2000, before he obtained an MBA degree at INSEAD in Fontainebleau, France and Singapore in 2005.

-Before he joined the government, Hoekstra was a partner with the consultancy firm McKinsey and chairman of the supervisory board of the National Maritime Museum in Amsterdam.
-Until 2006 he worked for Shell in Berlin, Hamburg and Rotterdam.
+Before he joined the government, Hoekstra was a partner with the consultancy firm McKinsey.
+Hoekstra was also chairman of the supervisory board of the National Maritime Museum in Amsterdam and ambassador for the Prinses Maxima Centrum for pediatric oncology.
+Until 2006, he worked for Shell in Berlin, Hamburg and Rotterdam.